 In either case, you can only claim a deduction for the mileage you accrued while using your car for work.
 Track your mileage carefully so you can properly calculate your prorated vehicle expenses.

 Depending on your type and place of work, you could deduct costs related to your home office, vehicle use, supplies and equipment, insurance premiums and more as long as you meet the criteria the Internal Revenue Service has set.

 You can deduct similar items associated with your office location from your 1099-NEC income as business expenses if you don't take the home office deduction because you primarily work from a location other than your home.
 You can deduct your office rent, cell phone service (prorated if it's also a personal phone) and utilities like internet service, landline phone service, water, electricity and trash.

 It also qualifies as a business expense and reduces your business income for lower taxes if you pay for services, such as someone to clean your office space.

 Read More: Can I Deduct Business Use of My Personal Cell Phone?

 5. Business Advertising Costs

-Depending on the type of 1099-NEC work you do, you may need to pay money to set up a business website and promote yourself online as well as throughout the community.
-Fortunately, the IRS allows you to deduct such advertising costs as long as they're for promoting your business activities and seem reasonable for the line of work you do.
+Depending on the type of 1099-NEC work you do, you may have to pay money to set up a business website and promote yourself online as well as throughout the community.
+The IRS allows you to deduct such advertising costs as long as they promote your business activities and seem reasonable for the line of work you do.